ddraigcarson/WriteUps/python/ObjectModel.md

 Although they are powerful and give cool benefits, they are not meant to be called by the programmer, only by the interpreter (init being the exception)

 __add__ and __mul__ allow us to use the + and * operator

+###### If given a choice between implementing str or repr, choose repr as python will call that if a str method is missing